cr1st1p/k8s-on-lxd/docs/storage.md

 If you want to get access to the data stored in *nodes* ('*Local2Node*' == yes), you either:

 - enter the container and check it,
-- or, you can mount the directories from the nodes to your real host machine so that you don't need to run commands like ```lxc shell mysite-worker-2```  This is what [local-storage-class](../addons/local-storage-class/README.md) is doing.
+- or, you can mount the directories from the nodes to your real host machine so that you don't need to run commands like ```lxc shell mysite-worker-2```  This is what [local-storage-class](../addons/local-storage-class/README.md) and [nfs-client-provisioner](../addons/nfs-client-provisioner/README.md) are doing.